This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 Most of the Wagyu you’ll find at restaurants and at Snake River Farms would grade well above beef that is Prime rated by the USDA.
 Wagyu is graded via a precise Japanese grading system that incorporates scores for the beef’s marbling, color, fat color, texture, and firmness.

-Snake River Farms has herds of Wagyu cattle, Angus (another very high quality breed of cattle), and proprietary Wagyu/Angus crossbreed cattle that all yield unbelievably high quality beef.
+Snake River Farms initially imported Japanese Wagyu (before it was made illegal in Japan), and bred them with Angus beef to create a new breed of American Waygu – which yield unbelievably high quality beef.
 You can read more about the differences between Wagyu and Angus beef right here if you want to learn more about this topic.

 Snake River Farms Pork